4.6) Radiation Path 6 Tx centre to Rx base

 The most efficient transmission is achieved in these tests with the Rx Antenna at between 15° and 45° to the horizontal, depending on which transmit radiation source is observed.
 This suggests that a different design of transmit antenna which radiates with a significantly lower polarisation angle may produce an improvement in overall gain when using a simple vertically mounted monopole receive antenna.

-The monopole is an inefficient transmit antenna because it does not transmit at an optimum polarisation angle and has multiple radiations with different phases and polarisations that cause cancellations.
-Also, the time taken for the series of radiations to leave the antenna defines the minimum possible rise and fall times of digital transmissions and a singular radiation would be preferable.
+The monopole is an inefficient transmit antenna because it does not transmit at an optimum polarisation angle and has multiple radiations with different phases and slightly different polarisations that cause cancellations.

 < 1 2 3 4 5 6 7 8 9 10 11 12 > Pages